 - 1. Be a female who is a U.S. citizen, a resident of Pennsylvania. - 2.
 Be at least 16, but no older than 20 years of age as of June 1 of the year entering the local contest. - 3.
 Be certified as the winner by the local fair where she was crowned. - 4.
 Have not been a former local Fair Queen winner, nor a former PA Fair Queen contestant. - 5.
 Not hold any other State title for any other commodity group or pageant during her reign. - 6.
 Have her parent(s)' or guardian(s)' consent to enter the competition. - 7.
 Be single, have never been married, have not been pregnant nor given birth to a child. - 8.
-Act in accordance with the PA Fair Queen "Behavior Policy". - 9.
-Meet all time commitments, Queen obligations and "Dress Code" as set forth by the PA State Fair Queen Program
+Act in accordance with the PA Fair Queen "Behavior Policy".

-SECTION 3 - Harvesting More
+SECTION 3 - CONNECTING OUR COMMUNITIES

-The Pennsylvania Department of Agriculture will once again conduct a statewide youth poster contest at the agricultural fairs.
-Participating fairs hold their own contest and submit one poster from each age group to the state level for additional judging and cashprizes.
-Winning posters will be displayed at the 2023 Pennsylvania Farm Show.
+The Pennsylvania Department of Agriculture will once again conduct a statewide poster contest at the agricultural fairs.
+Participating fairs will hold their own contest and submit one poster from each age group to the state level for additional judging and cash prizes.
+Winning posters will be displayed at the 2025 Pennsylvania Farm Show

-- 01. Only one poster may be submitted per exhibitor, per age group.
+- 1. Only one poster may be submitted per exhibitor, per age group.
 There will be three state competitions: ages 8-11, 12-14, and 15-18.
-Exhibitors must be in one of these age groups as of June 1 of the current fair season to qualify. - 02.
-The poster size must be 14 x 22 inches or 14-1/2 x 22 inches.
-Other sizes will not be accepted for judging at the state level. - 03.
-This year's theme is Harvesting More.
-Contestants are asked to submit artwork that highlights the future of Pennsylvania agriculture by showcasing innovative projects, sustainable practices, empowered agriculturalists, engaged youth and inspiring stories of our powerful agriculture industry. - Exhibitors using other themes will be disqualified at the state level. - 04.
+Exhibitors must be in one of these age groups as of June 1 of the current fair season to qualify. - 2.
+The poster size must be either 14×22 inches or $14 \frac{1}{2} \times 22$ inches.
+Other sizes will not be accepted for judging at the state level. - 3.
+This year's theme is "Connecting Our Communities" Contestants will be asked to submit artwork that showcases the pride and hard work of farmers from across the state, connecting people from all walks of life for a celebration of the importance of agriculture in our communities.
+Exhibitors using other themes will be disqualified at the state level. - 4.
 Only one poster per age group per fair may be forwarded for the state competition.
-The fair secretary or contest coordinator is responsible for submitting the poster and completing the entry form for each poster with each age group. - 05.
-Posters will be evaluated on use of the theme, visual appearance and creativity in relation to the exhibitor's age. - 06.
-All posters will become the property of the Pennsylvania Department of Agriculture for possible future promotional activities for the Pennsylvania Farm Show and Pennsylvania State Association of County Fairs.
-Any duplication of posters from previous yearswill be disqualified.
-Posters will not be returned. - 07.
-Students do not need to complete an entry form, but must enter online. - 08.
-Each poster must have name, address, telephone number, age and grade written on the back of the poster. - 09.
+The fair secretary or contest coordinator is responsible for submitting the poster and completing the entry form for each poster with each age group. - 5.
+Posters will be evaluated on use of the theme, visual appearance and creativity in relation to the exhibitor's age. - 6.
+All posters will become the property of the Pennsylvania Department of Agriculture for possible future promotional activities for the Pennsylvania Farm Show and Pennsylvania Association of County Fairs.
+Any duplication of posters from previous years will be disqualified.
+Posters will not be returned. - 7.
+Students do not need to complete an entry form, but must enter online. - 8.
+Each poster must have name, address, telephone number, age and grade written on the back of the poster. - 9.
 Bring poster to the fair office no later than 7 pm on Tuesday before the Fair.

-SECTION 3- Pet Photo Contest Department 22 - SECTION 3 - Class 20
+SECTION 3- Pet Photo Contest

+Department 22 - SECTION 3 - Class 20